Geometric bijections between spanning subgraphs and orientations of a graph: Introduction

 \subsection{Introduction to the geometric ideas behind the main theorem with an example}

-Now we use an example to illustrate the geometric interpretation of the bijection $g_{\sigma,\sigma^*}$ in Proposition~\ref{tree}, which is due to \cite{BBY}, and explain the geometric ideas behind the bijection $\varphi_{\sigma,\sigma^*}$ in Theorem~\ref{th}(2), which will be treated rigorously in Section~\ref{geometric}.
+Now we use an example to illustrate the geometric interpretation of the BBY bijection, which is due to \cite{BBY}, and explain the geometric ideas behind the bijection $\varphi_{\sigma,\sigma^*}$ in Theorem~\ref{th}(2), which will be treated rigorously in Section~\ref{geometric}.
 The full geometric interpretation of Theorem~\ref{th} will be discussed in Section~\ref{tiling}.

 Let $G$ be the triangle graph with the reference orientation as shown in Figure~\ref{F1}.
 We identify the continuous orientations of $G$ with the cube $[0,1]^E$, whose vertices are the (discrete) orientations.